xinyzhang9/webapp-hacking-notes/authentication/readme.md

 HTTPS ENFORCED: http://example.com/login.php => https://example.com/login.php

 **Summary**
 HTTP is insecure because the credential is transmitted in plaintext.
-We should always use HTTPS protocal to protect user's privacy.
+We should always use HTTPS protocol to protect user's privacy.

 ### Session Regeneration
 **Description**